cloudprivacylabs/layeredschemas.org/content/docs/spec_operations.md

 ---

+## Composition

 Composition operation combines layers to create a new variant of a schema, or to create a new overlay that is a combination of several overlays.
 When composing layers, an overlay can be added into a schema or another overlay.
 A schema cannot be composed with another schema.

-When composing schema layers, all layers must agree on the `objectType`.
-That means, all non-empty object types must agree.
-A layer without an object type can be composed with any layer.
+When composing schema layers, all layers must agree on the `targetType`.
+That means, all non-empty target types must have nonempty intersections.
+A layer without a target type can be composed with any layer.

 The following are valid compositions: